Bay Leaf/ Tej patta Benefits: Here are some of the potential benefits.

-Digestive Health: Tej patta has carminative properties that help promote digestion and relieve various digestive issues such as indigestion, bloating, and flatulence.
+Digestive Health: Tej patta benefits has carminative properties that help promote digestion and relieve various digestive issues such as indigestion, bloating, and flatulence.
 It can also help soothe an upset stomach.

 Anti-inflammatory Properties: Tej patta contains compounds such as eugenol and myrcene, which possess anti-inflammatory properties.
 These compounds may help reduce inflammation in the body and provide relief from conditions like arthritis and inflammatory bowel diseases.

 Blood Sugar Regulation: Some studies suggest that tej patta may help regulate blood sugar levels.
 It contains polyphenols and other active compounds that may improve insulin function and promote better glucose metabolism, which can be beneficial for individuals with diabetes.

 Heart Health: Tej patta is rich in cardiovascular-friendly compounds such as caffeic acid, rutin, and salicylates.
 These compounds may help reduce the risk of heart diseases by promoting healthy cholesterol levels, improving blood circulation, and protecting the heart from oxidative stress.